Author: Zenoll | Apollo.io Certified Partner

 A Framework for Multi-Threading:

-- Map the Buying Committee: Immediately after the first call with your champion, work with them to map out the key players.
-Ask directly: "Besides yourself, who else would be involved in evaluating and approving a solution like this?"
+- Map the Buying Committee: Ask directly who else would be involved in evaluating and approving a solution like this.

-- Reach Out with Relevance: If you cannot get a warm introduction, reach out to other stakeholders directly, but with extreme relevance.
-Reference your ongoing conversation with the champion to provide context.
-Send them content specifically tailored to their role.
-The CFO gets the ROI case study; the Head of Engineering gets the technical documentation.
-This is where relevance trumps personalization.
+- Reach Out with Relevance: If you cannot get a warm introduction, reach out directly with content specifically tailored to their role.